LangeHenrik/SDU-ITI-F19/mschm16/README.txt

-database dump is in the DB folder in the same root as this.
+db dump is in the db folder.